-To facilitate this process, government representatives must engage SMEs in meaningful dialogue that incorporates current intelligence related to potential threats to the air-cargo supply chain.
-ALPA urges all appropriate government entities to find industry SMEs from critical disciplines within the air-cargo supply chain, solicit their input regarding the strengths and vulnerabilities within their respective operational environments, and share with them current intelligence related to threats to cargo.
-This consultative process is necessary for government and industry partners to determine and characterize threat scenarios and develop and implement their respective operational environments, they are well-positioned to provide critical insight in any attempt to find vulnerabilities contained therein and to establish effective and efficient countermeasures to appropriate threat mitigation practices.
+To facilitate this process, government representatives must engage SMEs in meaningful, regular dialogue that incorporates current intelligence related to potential threats to the air-cargo supply chain.
+ALPA urges all appropriate government entities to identify industry SMEs from critical disciplines within the air-cargo supply chain, solicit their input regarding the strengths and vulnerabilities within their respective operational environments, and share with them current intelligence related to threats to cargo.
+This consultative process is necessary for government and industry partners to determine and characterize threat scenarios and develop and implement appropriate threat mitigation practices.